scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ledger:
   ....
   scalarLedgerConfiguration:
-    dbContactPoints: <Cosmos DB account endpoint>
-    dbPassword: <Cosmos DB account primary master key>
+    dbContactPoints: <contactPoints>
+    dbUsername: <username>
+    dbPassword: <password>
-    dbStorage: cosmos
+    dbStorage: <storageType>
 ```

-To enable Auditor service, you can follow the [Enable Auditor](#enable-auditor) section.
+Note:

+For Cosmos DB, you need to remove the `dbUsername` property as it is not required.

-#### Configure scalardl-audit-custom-values
+### Configure scalardl-audit-custom-values

-To deploy the Scalar DL Auditor on Cosmos DB, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
+To deploy the Scalar DL Auditor, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
+You can refer to the [reference table](#reference-table) section to check which values are needed based on the database used.

 **With Kubernetes Secrets**